Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that replaces an element
+Add a function that print a list of integers in reverse